Security Hardening Checklist

 Important: Do not run Tableau Server, or any components of Tableau Server on the internet or in a DMZ.
 Tableau Server must be run within the corporate network protected by an internet firewall.
 We recommend configuring a reverse proxy solution for internet clients that need to connect to Tableau Server.
-See Configure a reverse proxy server.
+See Configuring Proxies for Tableau Server.

 7. Restrict access to the server computer and to important directories